 - All variables live on the heap.
 Further, you don’t need to free them yourself—the garbage collector takes care of that.

-- Arguments to methods (i.e. functions) are passed by reference, not by value.
+- Arguments to methods (i.e. functions) are passed by value, where the values are always object references.

 require 'foo'instead of